-2. You might feel more comfortable in your own home
+You might feel more comfortable in your own home.

 A lot of people find the prospect of sitting in a room with a counsellor a little daunting.
-It might make you tense, shy and you might be more reluctant to share everything that’s on your mind.
+It might make you tense and shy, and you might be more reluctant to share everything that’s on your mind.
 Knowing that you’re in the safety of your own home can help you open up and make the most out of each session.

 This is a big benefit, especially if you’re a parent with young children.
-With online counselling, you won’t need to spend time and energy to find a baby-sitter, or ask a friend or family member to look after them.
-You can leave your children sleeping or playing safely, and join the session in the room next door.
+With online counselling, you won’t need to spend time and energy finding a babysitter or asking a friend or family member to look after them.
+You can leave your children sleeping or playing safely and join the session in the room next door.

-A great benefit about online counselling is the opportunity for couples to attend the session from different rooms, or in different locations altogether.
+A great benefit of online counselling is the opportunity for couples to attend the session from different rooms or in different locations altogether.

-If the situation is particularly tense and the conversation is likely to become heated, it may be more productive to attend the session from different rooms, locations or computer.
+If the situation is particularly tense and the conversation is likely to become heated, it may be more productive to attend the session from different rooms, locations or computers.

 With each of you feeling comfortable and safe in your own space, you’re both likely to gain from a more productive session.

-5. It’s great if you prefer the privacy of attending online
+It’s great if you prefer the privacy of attending online.

 A lot of people prefer to keep their therapy sessions private.
 You might not want friends, family, colleagues, or your boss to know that you’re attending counselling sessions, and you might be worried that someone could see you at the centre.
 With online counselling, this risk disappears!
 It’s completely private – there’s no way that anyone could find out; you’re in safe hands.